 Current environmental issues affecting the Kuwaiti people: limited natural fresh water resources; some of the world’s most extensive and most sophisticated desalination facilities provide much of the water; air and water pollution; desertification; loss of biodiversity.

-Google maps Kuwait
+Google Maps Kuwait

 The capital and other divisions